Day

 Brief Description

-You will be guided through the purchase of fabrics and patterns.
+On our Dressmaking course you will be guided through the purchase of fabrics and patterns.
 You will learn how to make basic pattern alterations, cut out, assemble and fit your garments.
 As well as this, you will be taught basic dressmaking techniques and make samples to practice your skills.
 There will be plenty of help with lockstitch and over lock sewing machines, if required.
 For the more advanced learner, you will be encouraged to make more complicated garments.

 Previous Experience and Knowledge Needed?